Special personal note: Please read carefully:

 21. Any areas of dispute may be referred for independent arbitration with the professional indemnity society of the clinician concerned.
 Details of the clinician’s professional indemnity society can be requested from the Practice Manager Zoe Harmer by emailing firstname.lastname@example.org.

-22. The guarantees are conditional on you receiving at least 1 examination at LCIAD Ltd per calendar year and at least 4 hygienist visits per calendar year or as specifically recommended to you in your correspondence or subsequent dentist or hygienist/therapist advice during review or examination appointments.
+22. The guarantees are conditional on you receiving at least 1 clinical dental examination at LCIAD Ltd per calendar year and at least 4 hygienist visits per calendar year or as specifically recommended to you in your correspondence or subsequent dentist or hygienist/therapist advice during review or examination appointments.
 LCIAD Ltd is not responsible for the quality of hygiene services provided by other practices.
 Inadequate or infrequent hygienist care may negate your guarantee and our recommendation is that hygiene services are provided and documented at LCIAD Ltd to maintain this guarantee unless alternative hygienist services can demonstrate documented care to the same standard.
 Your End of Treatment Review discharge letter will outline the recommendations for ongoing hygiene care if you attend hygiene visits at another practice.
 This would include regular recordings of plaque, bleeding, pocketing and recession scores and additional photographs and radiographs as appropriate and as prescribed by LCIAD.
 Allowances may be made for exceptional circumstances at our discretion.

 Clinical records and consent